Since we’ve just announced our Campus Ambassador scheme, we’re focussing on aspiring commercial lawyers this week.

 Coding is also a great skill to pick up if you enjoy testing your logic and reasoning skills as well as improving them.
 Learning how to code will inherently improve your problem solving and analysis skills as you learn to break down problems and identify the most appropriate solutions.
 Fundamentally, writing code is just translating a set of instructions for a computer to understand.
 It’s good practice.
 Like software, contracts contain logic and a set of instructions that parties use to understand their reciprocal obligations.
 If, after reading this, you want to learn to code, then you can learn it for free on platforms such as Coursera and edX (edX even runs a programme targeted directly at teaching lawyers to code) – check them out!

-Do I need to know how to the principles of coding?
+Do I need to know the principles of coding?

 Most simply?
 Again, no. As with coding, many legal tech platforms like Avvoka have few barriers to entry/use.
 This means you don’t need to know how to program – the set of instructions which tell the computer how to perform a task are done for you.